sahanasash/FunFit/README.md

 ## Acknowledgments

-- **Dr. Tony Liao** and the [Cougar XR Lab](https://www.tonyliao.me/lab) at the University of Houston for research mentorship and lab access
+- **Dr. Tony Liao** and the [CougAR Lab](https://www.ist.uh.edu/faculty/liao-tony) at the University of Houston for research mentorship and lab access
 - **GiGi's Playhouse Houston** for the inspiration and the opportunity to work with an incredible community
 - **bHaptics** for the TactSuit hardware and SDK